List of color spaces and their uses: Others with RGB primaries

-YCbCr and YUV
+Lightness and Chroma

-The analogue YUV and digital YCbCr refer to a variety of linear methods to try to separate lightness from chroma signals in an RGB input using linear combination.
+As human vision has lower resolution in color perception, it is more economic to separate lightness from chroma signals from an RGB input, and reduce the bandwidth needed to encode chroma.
+These correspond to linear methods of separating lightness from chroma signals in an RGB input using linear combination.
 As the input RGB values are gamma-corrected, such a separation does not truly produce lightness and two chroma signals, but a "luma" signal and two "chrominance" signals instead.